Azure-Samples/dapr-store/docs/auth-identity/readme.md

 # Frontend

-This library has been used https://github.com/benc-uk/msal-graph-vue to add the auth and graph services to the app.
+[MSAL.js for browser](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-browser) is used to provide authentication to the web app frontend

 To enable auth, when working locally - create the following file `web/frontend/.env.development.local` and set `VUE_APP_AUTH_CLIENT_ID` with your client id.
 Note the `VUE_APP_` prefix, this is important.